-Improve your Aerobic Endurance
+Improve Aerobic Endurance

 If we do that well and keep this balance, we will experience small miracles, because no matter when you start running and no matter which physical state you’re starting from, you will experience progress, the only limit is the “genetic wall”.

 It is necessary to adjust the training distances to the marathon race you want to run.
-If you want to participate in a marathon race, it is not enough to train at distances up to 10 kilometres.
+If you want to participate in a marathon race, it is not enough to train at distances up to 10 kilometers.
 We also have to build up the distance length gradually, so the body slowly adapts to the long runs.

 Calculate the Training Intensity in Endurance Training

-The intensity of the long runs accomplishes in an easy/moderate pace.
-This pace also corresponds to the concept of LSD “Long Slow Distance”, there as the words says, performs with lower intensity.
+The intensity of the long runs accomplishes at an easy/moderate pace.
+This pace also corresponds to the concept of LSD “Long Slow Distance”, there as the words say, performs with lower intensity.
 The speed should be about 25 – 40 seconds slower per.

 The heart rate on the long runs should be between 60 to 80 percent of the heart rate reserve.
 Heart rate reserve (HRR) is a term used to describe the difference between a person’s measured or predicted maximum heart rate and resting heart rate.

-If you run the long runs with the above intensity, your body will be loaded with the desired training stimulus, and thus adapt to the training.
+If you run long runs with the above intensity, your body will be loaded with the desired training stimulus, and thus adapt to the training.
 There will be physiological changes in the heart, blood circulation and muscles, as described.

-Economize with the Glycogen Gives more Endurance
+Economize with the Glycogen Gives More Endurance

 You can influence the glycogen depots to become larger through training.
-A nearly depletion of the existing glycogen depots in the muscles, entails a stimulus to fill them again.
-There is indeed a tendency to even bigger glycogen depots after depletion, if you consume the carbohydrates in the correct quantity and with proper timing after training.
+A near depletion of the existing glycogen depots in the muscles entails a stimulus to fill them again.
+There is indeed a tendency to even bigger glycogen depots after depletion if you consume the carbohydrates in the correct quantity and with proper timing after training.

-A good way to complete the long runs is, by starting out at a slow pace about 60 % of the heart rate reserve, and then let the speed increase slowly during the training session so the last third of the run, has intensity about 80 % of the heart rate reserve.
+A good way to complete the long runs is, by starting at a slow pace about 60 % of the heart rate reserve, and then letting the speed increase slowly during the training session so the last third of the run, has an intensity of about 80 % of the heart rate reserve.

 The runs will hereby – if carried out properly – stimulate the glycogen depots in the muscles to become bigger.
-Training with an intensity of about 60 to 80 % of heart rate reserve (HRR) contributes also to improve the body’s capacity to use fat as an energy source.
+Training with an intensity of about 60 to 80 % of heart rate reserve (HRR) contributes also to improving the body’s capacity to use fat as an energy source.

 Endurance Training Frequency

 This will depend on the recovery requirement.
 The LSD and easy run does not require a recovery time as more intensive training, where the heart rate is significantly higher.
-However, after the long runs, the recovery need may be greater than you immediately feel, since muscle glycogen depots depletes or are very restricted.
+However, after the long runs, the recovery need may be greater than you immediately feel, since muscle glycogen depots deplete or are very restricted.

 In this way, you will also be mentally fresh and avoid over-training.
 Although you only have 1 – 2 long runs weekly, it does not mean that it is the only two times you train endurance.
 Endurance training is THE central training type for the marathon.

 Training is specific.
 Therefore, you have to run if you want to be a better runner.
-The central organs like heart and lungs will react and adapts in the same way – the heart becomes bigger, the blood volume increases, etc.
+The central organs like the heart and lungs will react and adapt in the same way – the heart becomes bigger, the blood volume increases, etc.